prajwalshah19/finmath/README.md

 # finmath

 **finmath** is a high-performance financial mathematics library written in C++ with Python bindings using `pybind11`.
-The library includes various functions for calculating compound interest, option pricing (including Black-Scholes and Binomial Tree models), and rolling volatility.
-The goal is to provide a fast and reliable tool for financial calculations that can be used in Python for ease of integration with data science workflows.
+The library includes various functions for calculating compound interest, option pricing (including Black-Scholes and Binomial Tree models), and time series analysis.
+The goal is to provide a fast and reliable tool for financial calculations that can be used in Python.

 ## Installation